MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 If you already have Composer installed, Power Virtual Agents will try to open your bot in Composer.

 > [!IMPORTANT]
 > You should always open Bot Framework Composer from within Power Virtual Agents if you plan to create content for Power Virtual Agents bots.
-This will ensure that Composer has all the necessary plugins needed for integration with Power Virtual Agents.
+This will ensure that Composer has all the necessary plug-ins needed for integration with Power Virtual Agents.

 If you don't have Composer installed, you can download it from the **download Composer** link.
 This link takes you to a **Download confirmation** window where you can also learn more about Composer.

 :::image type="content" source="media/advanced-bot-framework-composer/composer-not-present.png" alt-text="Screenshot of the Power Virtual Agents Composer window indicating that Composer is not installed.":::

-During installation, make sure to unselect the **Run Bot Framework Composer** checkbox, since you will need to open Composer application from within Power Virtual Agents to use it with your bot.
+During installation, make sure to clear the **Run Bot Framework Composer** checkbox, since you'll need to open Composer from within Power Virtual Agents to use it with your bot.

 :::image type="content" source="media/advanced-bot-framework-composer/Composer_InstallWizardFinish.png" alt-text="Bot Framework Composer Install Complete.":::